GENERAL INFORMATION

 Tent campers and RVs are welcome.

-The Schoodic Woods Campground is divided into two main loops, plus a group camping area and a forested area for walk-in tent camping (park at a common lot and carry your gear to the site).
+The Schoodic Woods Campground is divided into two main loops, plus a group camping area and a forested area for hike-in tent camping (park at a common lot and carry your gear to the site).
 There are 89 campsites in all.
-The A Loop has 47 sites, 35 of which are for tent campers and small RVs, vans, truck-top campers, and pop-ups (the other 12 are for tents only).
-B Loop, which has 31 sites, is exclusively for larger RVs, and all sites have drive-in or parallel roadside parking.
-Driveway lengths are listed on the reservation website, Recreation.gov.
-There are also 9 walk-in tent sites and 2 group sites.
+There is parking for two vehicles at each site.
+An overflow parking area for extra vehicles is also available.

+There are two group campsites at the Schoodic Woods Campground.
 Group sites allow up to 20 people and as many tents as needed for the group members.
 Each site has its own parking area that holds three vehicles.

 AMENITIES

-The Group campsites have multiple picnic tables, plus a grill and fire ring.
+The Group campsites have multiple picnic tables plus a grill and fire ring.

 An on-site dump station is available for RV campers.